 It is the only complete plant-based protein.
 Which implies that it's an equal swap for animal sources like meat and dairy.

 Another way to reduce cholesterol is by cooking with liquid vegetable oils such as sunflower, canola, safflower and others.
 Instead of butter or lard.

-These assist in lowering the risk of cardiovascular diseases. just like oat and oat bran mostly through their supply of soluble fiber.
+These assist in lowering the risk of cardiovascular diseases. just like oat and oat bran mostly through their supply of soluble fibre.

-The heart-healthy monounsaturated fats polyunsaturated fats and fiber and almonds helped raise good HDL cholesterol and reduce the bad LDL levels.
+The heart-healthy monounsaturated fats polyunsaturated fats and fibre and almonds helped raise good HDL cholesterol and reduce the bad LDL levels.

-Almonds are a great snack or topping for salads cereal and yogurt eat a handful of almonds a day and remember moderation is key.
+Almonds are a great snack or topping for salads cereal and yoghurt eat a handful of almonds a day and remember moderation is key.

 Other nuts and seeds such as walnuts and flaxseeds are also beneficial for reducing cholesterol levels.